lonepie/blog/content/post/mintty-quake-console-v1.7-released.md

 tags: ["project", "mintty-quake-console"]
 ---

-Supplementing the wsltty support from the v1.6 release; v1.7 adds some small new features and fixes.
+Supplementing the wsltty support from the v1.6 release; v1.7 adds some small new features and fixes to [**mintty-quake-console**](/project/mintty-quake-console).
 Read about them after the jump.

 <!--more-->